thephpleague/commonmark/README.md

 This code is a port of the [CommonMark JS reference implementation][commonmark.js] which is written, maintained and copyrighted by [John MacFarlane].
 This project simply wouldn't exist without his work.

+Also a huge thank you to [JetBrains](https://www.jetbrains.com/) for supporting the development of this project with complimentary [PhpStorm](https://www.jetbrains.com/phpstorm/) licenses.

 ## License ##

 **league/commonmark** is licensed under the BSD-3 license.
 See the `LICENSE` file for more details.